RWeick/Gameboy-Gameshark-V2.1/README.md

 # Gameboy-Gameshark-V2.1
-An optimized PCB for the Gameboy Gameshark
+An optimized PCB for the Gameboy Gameshark.

 PCB Thickness: 0.8 mm